Mingxin0104/anonymous_ACL_2025/README.md

 # **Identification of fraudulent methods**

-If there are the following characteristics, we will consider the video to be false:
+If there are the following characteristics, we will consider the video to be fake:

 1. Factual falsification: